jamieroche1987/sighthound-meet-website/README.md

 * As a user, I want the site to infrom me of future walks:
   * I have achieved this by setting an informative bar at the bottom of the home page with the locations, times and dates for the next 3 monthly walks.
 * As a user, I want to see images related to the subject
-  * I included a `Gallery section which includes multiple varied images
+  * I included a Gallery section which includes multiple varied images and a video.
   * On the Home page, I included a hero image as well as one small image above the reasons to join the walk

 ## DEVICES